zzzprojects/docs/learnentityframeworkcore.com/pages/inheritance/table-per-hierarchy.md

 - A **single table** represents the entire hierarchy
 - Columns include:
    - Base class properties
    - All derived-type specific properties
    - A **discriminator column** identifies the concrete type
 - Many columns may be `NULL` depending on the row type

-## Configuration in EF Core
+## Configuration TPH in EF Core

 ### The Model